darul75/ng-prettyjson/README.md

 Angular directive for JSON pretty display output, indent and colorized.

-Idea was given by need to see some configuration files in a back office.
+Idea was given by the need to display some configuration JSON format files in a back office.

-Using this example on stackoverflow
+Inspired by this from stackoverflow
 [pretty json javascript](http://stackoverflow.com/questions/4810841/json-pretty-print-using-javascript)

 Demo